 Readings on Alcohol Drinking Patterns.

-Berg N, et al. A 26-year follow-up study of heavy drinking trajectories.
+- Berg N, et al. A 26-year follow-up study of heavy drinking trajectories.
 Alco Alco.
-2013, 48:452-457. ï¿¼
+48:452-457.

 - Bobo J, et al. Alcohol use trajectories in two cohorts of US women.
 J Am Geriat Soc.
-2010, 58:2375-2380.
+58:2375-2380.

-Fan A, et al. Association of lifetime alcohol drinking trajectories with cardiometabolic risk.
+- Fan A, et al. Association of lifetime alcohol drinking trajectories with cardiometabolic risk.
 J Clin Endocrinol Metab.
-2008, 93:154-161.
+93:154-161.

-Gilhooly M. Reduced drinking with age: is it normal?
+- Gilhooly M. Reduced drinking with age: is it normal?
 Addict Res Theory.
-2005, 13:267-280.
+13:267-280.